The Sylvie and Babs Hi-Fi Companion

-The Sylvie and Babs Hi-Fi Companion is an album by Nurse With Wound.
+The Sylvie and Babs Hi-Fi Companion is an album by Nurse with Wound.

-In his book "England's Hidden Reverse", David Keenan describes the album as "some light relief in the early Nurse catalogue".
+In his book England's Hidden Reverse, David Keenan describes the album as "some light relief in the early Nurse catalogue".
 Steven Stapleton told Keenan "I wanted to make a record that was stolen from other people's records".
-Gary Levermore of Third Mind Records recalled to Keenan that Stapleton was "desperate to get his hands on a copy of Roger Miller's "King Of The Road" in order to incorporate it into the forthcoming record".
+Gary Levermore of Third Mind Records recalled to Keenan that Stapleton was "desperate to get his hands on a copy of Roger Miller's "King of the Road" in order to incorporate it into the forthcoming record".

-Although largely collaged from easy listening records Stapleton acquired in the late-1970s and early-1980s, the album boasted a large cast list of over 40 people.
-John Balance is one of those who is credited but he did not actually contribute.
-As Stapleton explained to Keenan "I'd just finished this album with about 40 people on it.
-He said "Can I be on it?".
+Although largely collaged from easy listening records Stapleton acquired in the late 1970s and early 1980s, the album boasted a large cast list of over 40 people.
+John Balance is one of those who are credited, but he did not actually contribute.
+As Stapleton explained to Keenan, "I'd just finished this album with about 40 people on it.
+He said, "Can I be on it?".
 I said, "It's finished".
-He said, "I know but can you give me a credit anyway?", I said "Alright then" That was my first meeting with Balance".
+He said, "I know but can you give me a credit anyway?", I said "Alright then."
+That was my first meeting with Balance."